queeno/dob-api/README.md

 </p>

-The above diagram shows how *dob-api* can be deployed within AWS to leverage the public cloud power in order to maximise resource elasticity and scalability as well as optimising the running costs.
+The above diagram shows how *dob-api* can be deployed within AWS to leverage public cloud capabilities in order to maximise resource elasticity and scalability as well as optimising the running costs.

-An API gateway is provisioned which exposes a frontend API on an arbitrary Amazon URL.
+An API gateway is provisioned which exposes a frontend API reachable from an arbitrary Amazon URL.

 This serves the two endpoints:
 - PUT `/hello/<username>`
 - GET `/hello/<username>`

-The API gateway is configured to automatically trigger the associated lambda function running the app.
+The API gateway is configured to automatically trigger the associated lambda function, which runs the app.
 This interacts with DynamoDB, the AWS no-SQL database service, where the data resides.

-The application includes infrastructure deployment scripts which implement this architecture in AWS.

-Scalability limits depend entirely on the AWS configuration and commercials.
-Technically speaking, the application can be scaled infinitely.
+The application is designed to be infinitely scalable through the use of lambda functions.
+The limits of specific AWS services can be tuned by adapting the infrastructure configuration or discussing the appropriate commercials with AWS.

 ## Application architectural overview